lenara/plantary/README.md

 * Now you can use the Plantary web app to connect your wallet, mint plants and gather harvests!

 * Disclaimer: don't get attached to your NFTs, this is the testnet, we are still working on the contract and they can disappear at any tim.

+* Genome interface (Work In Progress)

+While the test server is still running, open http://localhost:1234/intake.html to use the arweave intake form.